justjohnd/workflow/Git.md

 `rm -r <directory-name>`

 # .gitignore
-Place a `.gitignore` file in your parent directory to prevent certain files from being pushed to remote.
+Place a `.gitignore` file in your parent directory to prevent certain files from tracked.
+Note that this is for the local and remote directories!

 .git ignore will also ignore subdirectories and files.
 For example: `themes/bad-themes` will ignore the sub-directory `bad-themes` and all of its files.